emileemason/alexa-ready-site-update/01-meet-alexa.md

 # Alexa Ready
 ## Have You Met Alexa?
-Alexa is the brain behind the All-new Echo, Echo Plus, Echo Dot, Echo Spot, Echo Show, Echo Look, and other Alexa devices.
-Using Alexa is as simple as asking a question—just ask, and Alexa will respond instantly.
-Alexa lives in the cloud so it’s always getting smarter, and updates are delivered to your devices automatically.
-Here are some of the ways Alexa can make your life easier and more fun.
+Alexa is an intelligent personal assistant created by Amazon.
+She is the brain behind all of the Echo devices, including the dot, show, and spot.
+She is also compatible with a lot of other devices.
+Using Alexa is pretty simple.
+Ask her a question, and she will respond instantly.
+Alexa lives in the cloud which means she is continually being updated and getting smarter.
+Check out some of the ways that Alexa can help simplify your life and add a little fun as well.

 [All-new Echo Link](https://www.amazon.com/dp/product/B06XCM9LJ4)